openstack/nova/doc/source/community.rst

 The `nova.openstack.org <http://nova.openstack.org>`_ site is geared towards developer documentation, and the `docs.openstack.org <http://docs.openstack.org>`_  site is intended for cloud administrators who are standing up and running OpenStack Compute in production.
-You can contribute to the Docs Site by using bzr and Launchpad and contributing to the openstack-manuals project at http://launchpad.net/openstack-manuals.
+You can contribute to the Docs Site by using git and Gerrit and contributing to the openstack-manuals project at http://github.com/openstack/openstack-manuals.